 - There are a few different methods for this process, but let me share my favorite ways.
 I use these at home and in the bakeries, I have worked at.
 Whatever your favorite banana bread recipe is, the method is still the same.

 - Let's get into how to freeze the bread properly.
 I am going to start with freezing the whole loaf.
 Make sure the bread is completely cooled.
-I like to do this on a cooling rack to make sure it cools all the way through the bread.
+I like to do this on a cooling rack to make sure it cools through the bread.
 Cooled bread will give you the best results when freezing.
 Once it is completely cooled, wrap it well in saran wrap.
-I know a lot of people like to use aluminum foil, but I really feel the best way is to use plastic wrap.
+I know a lot of people like to use aluminum foil, but I feel the best way is to use plastic wrap.
 It seals the bread much better and keeps out as much air as possible.
 You can use a single layer or even a few layers of plastic wrap.
 I will usually wrap it just once or twice.

 - If you are only freezing a part of the loaf, which I usually do, the process is going to be the same.
-Make sure it is cooled completely, then wrap well with saran wrap.
+Make sure it is cooled completely, then wrap it well with saran wrap.
 I find myself freezing the half loaf more often than anything else.

 - Now, if you are freezing slices, let me share what I do for this.
 I place them in a single layer on parchment paper over a baking sheet.
 Put it into the freezer and freeze until they are solid.
 Once they are frozen, go ahead and wrap them well in saran wrap.
-I have also placed these frozen slices into a large freezer zip lock bag.
+I have also placed these frozen slices into a large freezer Ziplock bag.
 They work like slices of banana bread.
-I like to freeze first so they don't get squished in whatever container or bag you are using.
+I like to freeze them first so they don't get squished in whatever container or bag you are using.

 - I have tried it both ways and like it both ways.
 Just remember the most important part is that it is sealed well.
 At this point, you can also put the slices into an airtight container and they hold well as well.